Erwin Riess

-Erwin Riess (born March 13, 1957), is an Austrian political scientist, playwright and journalist; He has been a wheelchair user since 1983, he is an activist for the disabled and has been a freelance writer since 1994 writing plays, radio plays, scripts and prose.
+Erwin Riess (March 13, 1957 – March 25, 2023), was an Austrian political scientist, playwright and journalist.
+He was a wheelchair user since 1983, an activist for the disabled, and worked as a freelance writer since 1994, authoring plays, radio plays, scripts and prose.

 Life

 Erwin Riess attended school in Krems, Austria and later returned to Vienna to study political and theatre science.
 In 1983 he was relegated to a wheelchair after the discovery of a back tumor.
-He has since been active in disability campaigns and humanitarian efforts to improve living conditions for disabled persons living in Austria.
+Since then he was active in disability campaigns and humanitarian efforts to improve living conditions for disabled persons living in Austria.

-He is a freelance writer providing material for many magazines and newspapers and writing theatrical works, many of which have been performed internationally.
+He was a freelance writer providing material for magazines and newspapers in addition to writing theatrical works, many of which have been performed internationally.
 Based on the life of Stephen Hawking, "Hawking's Dream" is arguably his most famous and well-received work.